 HOW DOES PLAN INTERNATIONAL WORK TO END FGM?

-Plan International works with parents, community leaders, government authorities and children and young people to raise awareness, transform behaviour and put an end to harmful traditional practices such as FGM.
+Plan International works with parents, community leaders, government authorities and children and young people to raise awareness, transform behaviour and put an end to harmful traditional practices.
 We are striving to end excision so girls can make decisions about their own sexual and reproductive health and well-being.

 A key element to our approach is to give young people a voice in this process, to involve them – particularly girls – and to empower them to claim their rights to a safer, more fulfilling life.